-A CGU to which goodwill has been allocated is tested for impairment annually or more frequently when there is indication that the unit may be impaired.
-For goodwill arising on an acquisition in a reporting period, the CGU to which goodwill has been allocated is tested for impairment before the end of that reporting period.
-If the recoverable amount of the CGU is less than its carrying amount, the impairment loss is allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit on a pro rata basis based on the carrying amount of each asset in the unit.
+A cash-generating unit to which goodwill has been allocated is tested for impairment annually or more frequently when there is indication that the unit may be impaired.
+For goodwill arising on an acquisition in a reporting period, the cash-generating unit to which goodwill has been allocated is tested for impairment before the end of that reporting period.
+If the recoverable amount of the cash-generating unit is less than its carrying amount, the impairment loss is allocated first to reduce the carrying amount of any goodwill allocated to the unit and then to the other assets of the unit on a pro rata basis based on the carrying amount of each asset in the unit.
 Any impairment loss for goodwill is recognised directly in profit or loss.
 An impairment loss recognised for goodwill is not reversed in subsequent periods.

-On disposal of the relevant CGU, the attributable amount of goodwill is included in the determination of the profit or loss on disposal.
+On disposal of the relevant cash-generating unit, the attributable amount of goodwill is included in the determination of the amount of profit or loss on disposal.

-The Group's policy for goodwill relating to an associate that included in the carrying amount of the investment is set out in "investments in associates and joint ventures" below.
+The Group's policy for goodwill relating to an associate that included in the carrying amount of the investment is set out in investments in associates below.

-Investments in associates
+Investments in associates and a joint venture

 An associate is an entity over which the Group has significant influence.
-Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.
+Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control of those policies.